Rayerdyne/master-thesis/data-generation/README.md

     - and the names of other files

     The other files make reference to this one (`python -c "import x; print(x)"`) to set their variables.
-- `Makefile` well, a Makefile.
-It defines the following targets:
-    - `inputs`: only sample and prepare GAMS files
-    - `simulations`: run GAMS based on prepared files

-    NB: It uses a file `$SIMULATION_FOLDER/sentinel.txt`, to avoid having a directory as a make dependency
+- `main.sh` sbatch-able script that starts all the jobs for a complete set of simulations, configured in `config.py`.
+- `reference.py` runs the reference simulation and writes necessary info to `$SIMULATION_FOLDER/reference-info.json`
 - `sampling.py` runs the LHS, and scales it to the input ranges, and prepares the GAMS file for the simulation
+- `launch-simulation-jobs.sh` starts jobs to do the simulations.
+    1. Prepares the file (`sampling.py --prepare-one $CUR_DIR`)
+    1. Run the simulation (call to GAMS)
-- `launch-simulation-jobs.sh` starts one job per simulation to be run, then one to call `read_results.py --single` to fetch its results.
+    1. to be run, then one to call `read_results.py --single` to fetch its results.
 Finally, removes large simulations files to avoid exceeding the storage limit.
 - `read_results.py` fetches the outputs of the GAMS run.
 If called with no arguments, fetches all the results from each simulation, if called with `--single folder` only fetches the results in that folder.